HazzyJC/HazzysMediaDownloader/README.md

 1. Download the source code and open the .sln file with any IDE you so choose
 2. Find the part where I register the slash commands in the Bot.cs file
 3. Replace the guildId's I add with the guildID's of whatever server you want, or register all (NOT RECOMMENDED, WILL TAKE HOURS)
+4. Replace the file path that I reference in the File Deletion/File creation sections of the SlashCommands.cs file
-4. Build the solution, and find the build location (bin > Debug > net7.0)
+5. Build the solution, and find the build location (bin > Debug > net7.0)
-5. Add a file called "config.JSON"
+6. Add a file called "config.JSON"
-6. Copy the json string below into it (Replacing "(YOUR TOKEN)" with your bot's token)
+7. Copy the json string below into it (Replacing "(YOUR TOKEN)" with your bot's token)
-7. Run the .exe!
+8. Run the .exe!

 {
   "token": "(YOUR TOKEN)",